academic-initiative/research-challenge-2021/README.md

 ## Focus areas
 Climate Change is without a doubt one of the most pressing issues of our time.
-Leverage data from the Weather Operations Center Geospatial Analytics engine (PAIRS) or bring your own data to tackle the impacts of climate change on our planet and communities.
+Leverage data from the [IBM Environmental Intelligence Suite Geospatial Analytics engine (PAIRS)](https://www.ibm.com/uk-en/products/environmental-intelligence-suite) or bring your own data to tackle the impacts of climate change on our planet and communities.

 Build a solution or prototype that help address climate change.
 Here are a few examples:

 - sustainable water use ([starter kit](https://github.com/Call-for-Code/Solution-Starter-Kit-Water-2021/))
 - resilient agriculture ([starter kit](https://github.com/Call-for-Code/Solution-Starter-Kit-Production-2021/))
 - responsible production ([starter kit](https://github.com/Call-for-Code/Solution-Starter-Kit-Production-2021/))
-- Climate risk and impact (quantifying the risk to socioeconomic and natural systems of current and future climate change).

 Make sure you have a clear user in mind!
 Your solution should provide users with information, recommendations and insights that are relevant to them and how climate change is impacting their community.